stevenxchung/AWS-CSAA-ACloudGuru/Section 09 - Application Services/README.md

 * SWF presents a task-oriented API, whereas SQS offers a message-oriented API
 * SWF ensures that a task is assigned only once and is never duplicated, with SQS you need to handle duplicated messages and may also need to ensure that a message is processed only once
 * SWF keeps track of all the task and events in an application with SQS you need to implement you own application-level tracking, especially if your application uses multiple queues

+### What is SNS?
+* AWS SNS (Simple Notification Service) is a web service that makes it easy to set up, operate, and send notifications from the cloud.
+It provides developers with highly scalable, flexibile, and cost-effective capability to publish messages from an application and immediately deliver them to subscribers or other applications

+* SNS allows you to group multiple recipients using topics.
+Topic is an "access point" for allowing recipients to dynamically subscribe for identical copies of the same notification.
+One topic can support deliveries to multiple endpoint types

+* To prevent messages from being lost, all messages published to SNS are stored redundantly across multiple AZs

+### SNS Benefits
+* Instantaneous, push-based delivery (no polling)
+* Simple APIs and easy integration with applications
+* Flexible message delivery over multiple transport protocols
+* Inexpensive, pay-as-you-go model with no up-front costs
+* Web-based AWS management console offers the simplicity of a point-and-click interface

+### SNS vs SQS
+* Both messaging services in AWS
+* SNS - Push
+* SQS - Polls (Pulls)

+### SNS Pricing
+* User pay $0.50 per 1 million Amazon SNS Request
+* $0.06 per 100,000 notification deliveries over HTTP
+* $0.75 per 100 notification deliveries over SMS
+* $2.00 per 100,000 notification deliveries over Email